 There’s a predictable pleasure when staying at a Novotel.
 And the Novotel München City Anrulfpark easily falls into that line.
 While this is hardly the most central among the mid-range hotels, the value of the rooms here is impressive.
 It’s unlikely you’ll find the same amenities at these prices elsewhere in Munich.

 The rooms at the Novotel München City Anrulfpark are clean and with a simple elegance.
-Among the most compelling features of the hotel are the fitness centre and a sauna that’s free for all guests.
+Among the most compelling features of the hotel are the fitness center and a sauna that’s free for all guests.

 Cocoon Hauptbahnhof